dropwizard/dropwizard/docs/source/manual/configuration.rst

       reporters:
         - type: graphite
           host: localhost
-          port: 8080
+          port: 2003
           prefix: <prefix>
+          transport: tcp

 ====================== ===============  ====================================================================================================
 Name                   Default          Description
 ====================== ===============  ====================================================================================================
-host                   localhost        The hostname of the Graphite server to report to. port                   8080             The port of the Graphite server to report to. prefix                 (none)           The prefix for Metric key names to report to Graphite.
+host                   localhost        The hostname of the Graphite server to report to. port                   2003             The port of the Graphite server to report to. prefix                 (none)           The prefix for Metric key names to report to Graphite. transport              tcp              The type of transport to report to Graphite with ("tcp" or "udp").
 ====================== ===============  ====================================================================================================